British Steam merchant

 |History||Completed in September 1920 |

-At 22.22 hours on 17 Jul, 1940, the Manipur (Master Raymond Mallett) in convoy HX-55A was torpedoed and sunk by U-57 eight miles northwest of Cape Wrath.
-14 crew members were lost.
+At 22.22 hours on 17 July 1940 the Manipur (Master Raymond Mallett) in convoy HX-55A was torpedoed and sunk by U-57 eight miles northwest of Cape Wrath.
+13 crew members and one gunner were lost.
 The master and 64 crew members were picked up by HMCS Skeena (D 59) (LtCdr J.C.
 Hibbard, RCN) and landed at Rosyth.